 Gordon Merrick was born in Bala Cynwyd, Pennsylvania, in 1916.
 The new 20th century was moving on a more socially liberal trajectory.
 Merrick would be part of that cultural momentum.

-The son of a stockbroker, Merrick studied French Literature at Princeton.
+The son of a stockbroker, Merrick studied French literature at Princeton.
 He then got into acting, performing in several Broadway productions.
 Later, Merrick became a television screenwriter and journalist.

 All in all, Merrick wrote fourteen books over 40 years.
 He would die in Sri Lanka in 1988.